oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **form_options** *boolean* - form options for a specific field.
 For more information, see |Symfony Form Type Options| .

+* **immutable** *boolean* - is used to prohibit changing the form association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-frontend:

 ``frontend``